afarinnava/Machine-Learning-with-MATLAB/README.md

 # Machine-Learning-with-Octave
 Projects developed in Octave/Matlab
 ######################################

-The following OctaveMatlab programs have been developed from Coursera.org Machine Learning course offered by Professor Andrew Ng.
+The following Octave/Matlab programs have been developed from Coursera.org Machine Learning course offered by Professor Andrew Ng.

 The topics are: